microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/create-requests.md

 ## Updating an existing entity with PATCH

-Most updates in Microsoft Graph are performed using a `PATCH` method; therefore, it's only necessary to include the properties you want to change in the object you pass.
+Most updates in Microsoft Graph are performed using a `Patch` method; therefore, it's only necessary to include the properties you want to change in the object you pass.

 # [C#](#tab/csharp)